Are Glass Floors Safe? 5 Myths About Glass Flooring Debunked

 Ideally, the glass manufacturer will individually engineer each and every project, either personally creating an engineering analysis or partnering with qualified engineers who can provide this.

--Myth #4: Glass Is Fragile
+Myth #4: Glass Is Fragile

 It’s understandable when people question the durability of glass.
 Who hasn’t accidentally shattered a mirror or chipped a wine glass with almost no force?

-The important thing to remember with glass flooring, though, is that the panels are designed for this kind of application.
+The important thing to remember with glass floors, though, is that the panels are designed for this kind of application.
 They’re created to specific thicknesses, the support system is engineered to ensure the entire project is solid and safe, and the glass panels are layered to hold the structural load in case one breaks.

 There are glass applications that have lasted thousands of years, and that’s because glass is very strong in compression.
 Essentially, this means it’s an excellent material for bearing weight.
 (As just one example, check out this glass trade show floor designed to withstand the weight of a car.)